The New & Improved Petzl DART Crampons

 To summarize, the new DARTs are more versatile and better featured but don’t weigh more!
 Talk about a win-win.

-In a very smart move, Petzl introduced a modular system with their crampons a few years ago.
+In a very smart move, Petzl introduced a modular system with their crampons a few years ago which has recently been dubbed the SWITCH system.
 This means that a lot of the different pieces and parts from their various crampons are interchangeable.
 Good for them from a customer loyalty perspective and good for you from a cost perspective.
 Have a pair of LYNX but need a summer mountaineering crampon?
 Just buy the front section of the VASAK or IRVIS and attach it to the heel of the LYNX!